 It is a good idea to cover the pieces with a dish, lid or foil dome when baking allowing a constant temperature as well as preventing cold air pockets affecting the baking process.

 Unbaked pieces can be added to baked pieces and then re-baked.
-Super glue may be used to adhere baked pieces to each other.
+Use our translucent liquid clay to bond pieces together or to make clay adhere to other objects like glassware, utensils, mugs, etc.

-Clayologie TM Artists Clay can be baked with wood, glass, mirror and stones.
-Use liquid clay to adhere embed heat resistant objects into the clay.
+Clayologie TM Artists Clay can be baked with wood, glass, mirror and stones embedded in it.
+Use our translucent liquid clay to adhere and embed heat resistant objects into the clay.
 If adding crystals to a piece, make sure that they are hot fix crystals or Swarovski crystals.
 Plastic crystals will melt!

-Bake intricate objects on a bed of cornstarch (maizena) to keep the original shape.
+Bake intricate objects on a bed of cornstarch to keep the original shape.
 Let the items cool down in the oven before removing it.
+Putting baking paper under items is a good idea.

-The finished product can be washed with soap and water, except where pearlescent pigment powders have been rubbed on afterwards.
-Make sure to seal the item with ClayologieTM glaze on the areas where pearlescent pigment powders have been applied.
+The finished product can be washed with soap and water, except where pigment powders have been rubbed on afterwards.
+Make sure to seal the item with ClayologieTM glaze on the areas where pigment powders have been applied to prebaked clay and then rebake the glazed item.